 Many isotopic labelling schemes and methodologies are available and the choice of the optimum strategy depends greatly on the system being studied and the question being asked.
 This Instruct Practical School will provide both practical and theoretical training in state-of-the-art isotopic-labelling approaches for NMR studies.
 The participants will gain hands-on experience in a broad range of labelling methods, including innovative protocols for specific labelling, segmental labelling and in vitro expression of RNA and proteins.
 Participants will be encouraged to bring their own protein and/or RNA constructs for use in practical demonstrations.
 The School will provide an environment in which attendants will be able to exchange practical experience on protein labelling with instructors and other participants.
 This lab-based training course will be held at the IBS in Grenoble, France.

-The Instruct practical school will follow an international meeting on “Advanced Isotopic Labelling Methods” organized at IBS from 13th to 16th Septembre 2022.
-Trainees enrolled in the practical school will also participate in the AILM2022 conference, allowing them to attend lectures covering the latest developments and applications of isotopic labelling presented by the leaders in the field.
+The practical school will be followed by an international meeting on “Advanced Isotopic Labelling Methods” organized at IBS from 28th to 31st May 2024.
+Trainees enrolled in the practical school will also participate in the AILM2024 conference, allowing them to attend lectures covering the latest developments and applications of isotopic labelling presented by the leaders in the field.